-If you're interested in buying a particular home with a VA-insured loan, that property must meet a set of minimum standards, called VA Minimum Property Requirements, or MPRs for short.
-A home is graded based off the MPRs during the VA-appraisal.
+If you're interested in buying a particular home with your VA loan benefit, that property must meet the VA’s Minimum Property Requirements, or MPRs for short.

 The Department of Veterans Affairs outlines the MPRs each property must meet before a VA loan can be approved.
 The VA uses these guidelines to help borrowers avoid buying properties that are not safe, sound or sanitary.

 As part of the MPRs, a property's electrical system must be examined to ensure that it’s safe.
 The electrical system in the home is a significant factor in the VA appraisal, so let’s look at some of the requirements.